 And more data breaches are happening to more supposedly secure companies all the time.
 You would think that the IRS, for instance, would have one of the most secure systems of all, but even they experienced an IRS data breach in 2015.

-But switching to the cloud can actually improve security for a small business, says Michael Redding, managing director of Accenture Technology Labs.
-"Because large cloud computing companies have more resources, he says, they are often able to offer levels of security an average small business may not be able to afford to implement on its own servers" (Outsource IT Headaches to the Cloud (The Globe and Mail).
+But switching to the cloud can actually improve security for a small business.
+Many large cloud computing companies have more resources available to them and are often able to offer levels of security on average small businesses may not be able to afford to implement on its own servers.

 As a small business owner, you have to decide if the levels of security a cloud computing company provides offset the potential security disadvantages of cloud computing.